Albert Campbell (footballer)

-Albert Campbell (born 4 January 1938 in Belfast, Northern Ireland) is a former footballer who played with Crusaders in the Irish League in the 1960s, and who won two full international caps for Northern Ireland (the first Crusaders player to be capped): against Wales in the 1963 Home Internationals and Switzerland in a World Cup match in 1964.
+Albert Campbell (4 January 1938 – October 2022) was a Northern Irish footballer who played with Crusaders in the Irish League in the 1950s and 60s.
+At international level he won two full international caps for Northern Ireland (the first Crusaders player to be capped): against Wales in the 1963 Home Internationals and Switzerland in a World Cup match in 1964.
 He also won a 'B' international cap against France in 1959.

 With Crusaders, he won the Ulster Cup and County Antrim Shield, and was part of the club's first Irish Cup-winning teams in 1967 and 1968.
 He was named the Ulster Footballer of the Year for the 1960/61 season.

+Campbell died in October 2022, at the age of 84.